Application Process FAQs

 Please review our Terms and Conditions for detailed information.

-Grant proposals will only be accepted by creating a grant application account on www.histio.org/RFRP from mid-May to July 1 annually.
+Grant proposals will only be accepted by creating a grant application account on www.histio.org/RFRP from mid-April to June 11.
 Once an account has been created, applicants will be asked to fill out an application form and upload a research proposal.
 The grant application area of the Histiocytosis Association website is the only location that a grant proposal can be submitted.
 Emailed, faxed, and paper mailing are not accepted.

 Research grants are awarded for a one-year term beginning on December 31.
 Proposals that require longer than one-year are not subject to review and will be disqualified.